Bedroc by Perky Bros

 “Bedroc is about simplifying technology by applying people & ideas rather than fancy widgets.
-The idea of simplicity is the backbone of Bedroc’s identity—positioning them far & away from the visual conventions of their industry.”
+The idea of simplicity is the backbone of Bedroc’s identity—positioning them far & away from the visual conventions of their industry.” – Perky Bros

-Taking its cues from the company name and the very physical associations it conveys, Perky Bros design solution establishes an unusually grounded quality for a tech firm.
-The logo-type – constructed from well spaced, tall and bold uppercase sans-serif characters that share a single, consistent line weight—fuses corporate professionalism and confidence, structure – amplified by its two-line resolution – and, through the lack of any superfluous detail, the founding of simple but solid infrastructures.
+Taking its cues from the company name and the very physical associations it conveys, Perky Bros’ design solution establishes an unusually grounded and natural quality for a tech firm.
+The logotype—constructed from well-spaced, tall and bold uppercase sans-serif characters that share a single, consistent line weight—fuses corporate professionalism and confidence, structure—emphasised by its two-line stacked structure—and, through the lack of any superfluous detail, the founding of simple but solid infrastructures.

-It is a divergent but far from irrelevant piece of visual identity work that manages to draw a lot of visual and conceptual equity from the name, appropriating the themes of structural stability, reliability and solid foundations and applies these to digital services.
+It is a divergent but far from irrelevant piece of visual identity work that manages to draw a lot of visual and conceptual equity from the name, appropriating the themes of structural stability, reliability and solid foundations, and applies these to digital services.
 And while it does perhaps rely on some degree of context – isolated my initial perceptions were of heavy industry, mining and landscaping – it is visually unexpected and distinctive with a conceptual weight that suitably reflecting solid fundamental rather than superfluous philosophies, moving it away from the fast-food nature of today’s technology and infusing it with the longevity and solidity of stone.